McNeese Logo

 • Leadership experience

-All information should be presented in past tense, and should use action verbs.
+All information should be presented in the past tense and should use action verbs.
 For example: Lead six classmates in group assignment; Reorganized facility records; Supervised one other employee; etc. Unless you have an extensive and relevant work history, your resume should be no more than one page.

 Resume Do’s